nabuzo/SeniorProject/README.md

 *Shift Cipher*

-Before anything else, make sure you compile the program by typing **_"javac filename.java"_**.
+Before anything else, make sure you can compile the program by typing **_"javac filename.java"_**.
 If not working, you may need to install JDK.

 ![ss3](https://user-images.githubusercontent.com/60201371/81634333-5ebcc200-93d4-11ea-9124-5c3ac9fe9536.PNG)